walt-id/waltid-digital-credentials-button/README.md

-# Digital Credential Web Component
+# Digital Credentials Button

-A tiny Web Component that fetches a Digital Credential API request from your backend, calls `navigator.credentials.get`, and posts the credential back for verification.
+A web component that asks your backend for a Digital Credentials API request, calls `navigator.credentials.get`, and posts the returned credential back for verification.

-## Usage
+## Package usage

-Install (after publishing):

 ```bash
 npm install @waltid/digital-credentials
 ```

-Register the component and drop it into your page:

 ```html
 <script type="module">